-What is Tramadol?
+What Is Tramadol?

 Tramadol was not scheduled as a narcotic by the DEA until 2014.
 Since then, it is now a schedule IV narcotic in the same class as benzodiazepines such as Xanax.
-Still, Tramadol cannot be compared outright to other prescription pain killers such as oxycontin or Vicodin because it does not bind as tightly to the opioid receptors as would morphine.
+Still, Tramadol cannot be compared to other prescription painkillers such as oxycontin or Vicodin because it does not bind as tightly to the opioid receptors as would morphine.

-Receive an instant and fully confidential addiction treatment benefits check
+Receive an instant, and fully confidential addiction treatment benefits check

-Signs of Tramadol Addiction
+Signs Of Tramadol Addiction

 Tramadol Withdrawal Symptoms